-For close to 15 years, HPSA has been empowering people to change their lives.
+For close to 20 years, HPSA has been empowering people to change their lives.

 The mission of HPSA is to work with communities to end hunger and poverty in South Africa and to care for the Earth.

-HPSA began exploring the possiability of working in South Africa in 1995, soon after the end of Aparthied - after research and several successful pilot projects.
+HPSA began exploring the possibility of working in South Africa in 1995, soon after the end of Aparthied - after research and several successful pilot projects.
 HPSA was registered in 2000.
 HPSA is a non-profit organisation and a public benefit organisation under South African law.
-Since 2000, HPSA has worked in partnership with over 4000 families in three provinces - the Kwa-Zulu Natal Province, Eastern Cape Province and Limpopo Province - providing rural farmers with the knowledge, skills and resources needed to develop their farms into sustainable small businesses capable of feeding and supporting their communities.
+Since 2000, HPSA has worked in partnership with thousands of families in three provinces - the Kwa-Zulu Natal Province, Eastern Cape Province and Limpopo Province - providing rural farmers with the knowledge, skills and resources needed to develop their farms into sustainable small businesses capable of feeding and supporting their communities.
 As well as training and on-going support, HPSA provides limited agricultural inputs such as livestock, seedlings and trees to the most vulnerable households.
 In addition, each recipient agrees to pass on the equivalent of what he or she receives to another poor family.
 Through this simple concept, more and more families are achieving self-reliance through successful small farming.